 The spine itself is divided into several segments.

-The cervical spine consists of the bones in the neck.
+The cervical spine consists of the seven vertebrae in your neck.
 Because of the great degree of flexibility here, the occurrence of arthritic conditions and disc disease is quite high.

 The lumbar spine consists of 5 or 6 vertebrae.
 The sacrum comprises the fused bones that attach to the bones of the hip.
 The final segment, the coccyx, is commonly known as the tailbone.
 The sacrum and coccyx usually contain no disc material.